Mesquite and Hickory: When to Use Them!

 Grilling with wood gives you a unique opportunity to give your food a flavor that just can’t be achieved with any other type of heat source.
 The level of smokiness and the flavor of your meat will depend on the type of wood you choose, so this is obviously a very important decision.
 Hickory and mesquite are both very popular options with very distinctive flavors, so let’s compare them.

-Hickory has a quite strong taste compared to apple or oak, but it’s definitely milder than mesquite.
+Hickory has quite a strong taste compared to apple or oak, but it’s definitely milder than mesquite.
 It gives a sweet, fruity, fragrant smoke.
-Most people like the taste, but some it can still be too strong.
-In this case, mix it with oak or some other milder wood.
+Most people like the taste, but for some, it can still be too strong.
+In this case, mix it with oak or other milder woods.

 Mesquite, on the other hand, has a very strong taste unlike any other and it goes only with certain types of dishes.
 The only case where you can safely use mesquite alone is with robust chunks of red meat, like briskets.
 However, small quantities of mesquite in combination with other, milder smoke woods can be used to complement almost any dish.
 To cook a perfect mesquite smoked brisket, rub it with spices of your choice and leave to rest for 12-24 hours before cooking.

 There are people who use mesquite exclusively for any type of barbecue because of its unique taste.
-However, if you are just trying it out it’s best to start with a large cut of beef and leave experiments with pork, poultry or fish for later.
-Hickory, on the other hand, goes best with pork, but you can’t really go wrong with it.
+However, if you are just trying it out it’s best to start with a large cut of beef.
+Hickory, on the other hand, goes best with pork, but you can’t really use it incorrectly as it goes with everything.

-Getting the perfect taste with mesquite requires smo skill and experience, but with hickory, it’s super easy to get amazing barbecue.
+Getting the perfect taste with mesquite requires some skill and experience, but with hickory, it’s super easy to get amazing barbecue.
 Mesquite also burns hotter and longer than most other smoke woods and produces a really thick smoke.
 Because of this, it is sometimes first reduced to coals and then used for grilling.
 Both hickory and mesquite can be soaked in water for a couple of hours before cooking in order to burn slower and smolder.
-This produces white smoke which is great for short cooks.
+This produces thin blue smoke that everyone is after.

-Finally, there is a lot of space to experiment with combinations of different types of wood.
-You can find the right combination only by learning from experience, and everyone should definitely try both hickory and mesquite at least once.
+Lastly, there is a lot of space to experiment with combinations of different types of wood.
+You can find the right combination only by learning from experience, and everyone should try both hickory and mesquite at least once.